ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Introduction

 \section{Introduction}

-Drag-based image editing enables users to adjust visual content by dragging control points to specify spatial changes.
-This intuitive mechanism enables precise manipulation of object geometry and layout, benefiting numerous applications, such as social media and art design~\cite{TPAMIImageSynthesis, DragGAN}.
-With the emergence of diffusion-based generative models~\cite{SD, CLIDE_diffusion}, this paradigm has gained significant attention.
+\IEEEPARstart{D}{rag-based} image editing enables users to adjust visual content by dragging control points to specify spatial changes.
+This intuitive mechanism supports precise manipulation of object geometry and layout, and has been widely adopted in content creation, digital media production, and interactive design~\cite{NeuralSceneDesigner, TIP_LayoutEditing, DragGAN, TPAMIImageEditingSurvey1, CycleDiff}.
+With the emergence of diffusion-based generative models~\cite{SD, CLIDE_diffusion, TPAMIImageEditingSurvey2, TPAMIControlSurvey}, this paradigm has gained significant attention.

-Existing drag-based editing methods~\cite{shi2024dragdiffusion, zhao2024fastdrag, mou2024diffeditor, zhang2024gooddrag, xia2025draglora} typically employ finetuning~\cite{dreambooth} or inversion~\cite{mokady2023null} to obtain intermediate diffusion features, which are subsequently fused into the generative process through modified attention mechanisms.
-Finetuning incurs significant computational cost, and both strategies are prone to feature misalignment, thereby diminishing editing fidelity.
-Recent work~\cite{lu2025inpaint4drag} performs pixel-space warping followed by inpainting, yet these procedures often lead to geometric distortions and other visible artifacts.
-Furthermore, all previous approaches fail to fully exploit the contextual information in the reference image, including fine-grained texture details, which are essential for producing coherent, realistic edits.
+Existing drag-based editing methods~\cite{FastDrag, diffeditor, lazydrag, geoDrag} typically rely on inversion~\cite{nulltext} to recover intermediate diffusion features that guide the editing process.
+However, the inversion process is inherently ill-posed, often producing noisy latent features and degrading fine-grained details~\cite{nulltext, FlowEdit, dataWACV, masactrl, Inversions_degrade}.
+To mitigate this issue, several approaches~\cite{dragdiffusion, gooddrag, draglora} introduce fine-tuning~\cite{dreambooth} to better preserve the appearance of the reference image.
+This strategy, however, introduces a trade-off between reconstruction fidelity and editability: stronger preservation of the original appearance weakens the effect of editing instructions~\cite{ReNoise, Tight}.
+As a result, the recovered features often contain unreliable contextual cues, limiting the model’s ability to faithfully preserve fine-grained textures and semantic structures during editing.
+Alternatively, Inpaint4Drag~\cite{inpaint4drag} bypasses inversion and performs drag editing through pixel-level manipulations followed by inpainting.
+While this strategy avoids the instability of inversion, directly manipulating pixels prevents the model from leveraging the semantic and contextual information of the reference image.
+As a result, such pixel-space operations often produce unnatural deformations~\cite{lazydrag}.